 - Windows Server 2012 R2

-Please note that Windows Server 2012 R2 Standard and Datacenter require the Essential experience role and Essentials Media Pack.
-For more information, see the following link.
+Please note that Windows Server 2012 R2 Standard and Datacenter require the Essential experience role, Essentials Media Pack, and lastly Update for Universal C Runtime.

 - Windows Server 2016